bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 This allows us to write the Assert section of our test with confidence.

-[This playground](https://goplay.tools/snippet/zFI9e-f9MQ4) shows an example of a stub in use.
+[This playground](https://goplay.tools/snippet/7ljrYRCZ5EW) shows an example of a stub in use.
+In this code, the stubbed-out data is a favourite food of "curry".
+This allows us to write the assertion.

 ### Mocks - Testing sinks